One of the greatest assets of Albania is its coastline, the waters and the beaches of which results very clean by Mediterranean norms.

 This day, after lunch we will drive to visit the capital city of Albania, Tirana.

 Tirana: A cross between Istanbul and Naples with a pinch of Minsk.
-The capital and the biggest city in Albania offer a wide range of activities, museums and monuments to explore.
-In the main square of the city, Skanderbeg Square, and along the main “boulevard” named “The Martyrs of the Nations” are located most of the Museums buildings and monuments of Tirana.
+The capital and the biggest city in Albania offers a wide range of activities, museums and monuments to explore.
+In the main square of the city, Skanderbeg Square, and along the main “boulevard” named “The Martyrs of the Nation” are located most of the Museums buildings and monuments of Tirana.
 In the main square are located: The National Historic Museum with its façade decorated by a large mosaic called “Albania”, the huge statue of Skanderbeg, the Et’hem beg mosque with its delicious decorations, the Palace of Culture, where the Theatre of Opera and Ballet and National Library are located, the government buildings that close the square from the south side.
 Instead along the main “boulevard” and not far from it can be seen: The Catholic church of St. Paul completed in 2001, The Orthodox Cathedral, The late medieval bridge of Tabakeve, the remains of the old fortress of Tirana, different houses in ottoman style.
 The building of the Parliament, the academy of Sciences building, the Gallery of Figurative Arts, The International Cultural Centre, constructed in 1988 to be the Museum of the ex communist dictator Enver Hoxha and commonly called by the people “The pyramid” according to the strange and curious pyramidal shape of the building, the Palace of the Congresses and the Presidential Residence.
 The monument of Mother Albania, 12 meters high, was inaugurated in the “Heroes of the Nation” cemetery in 1971.

 Transfer to the Airport.